Tactix: The Tenant Broker

 610 688 9357

-Ryan Conner has been a broker with Tactix since 2007.
-Prior to joining the firm, Ryan was a Development Manager for Preferred Unlimited, Inc., a diversified real estate investment company with over $1.5 billion in assets, where he was responsible for the redevelopment of over 9.5 million square feet of mixed-use oﬃce industrial property.
-His passion for all things real estate started during his days as a Special Projects Coordinator for the Riverfront Development Corporation of Delaware, a state chartered public corporation established to rehabilitate and revitalize Wilmington, Delaware's major waterway – the Christiana Riverfront.
+Ryan has been in real estate for his entire career.
+Prior to joining Tactix, Ryan was a Development Manager for Preferred Real Estate Investments, Inc., a diversified real estate investment company with over $1.5 billion in assets, where he was responsible for the redevelopment of over 9.5 million square feet of mixed-use oﬃce industrial property.
+During graduate school and immediately after he worked as a Special Projects Coordinator for the Riverfront Development Corporation of Delaware (RDC), a public corporation established to rehabilitate and revitalize the Wilmington Riverfront.
+Riverfront Wilmington has proven to be one of the most successful public redevelopment projects in the region with $300 million in public money catalyzing over $1 billion in private investment.

-Since joining Tactix he has worked on some of the most significant, exciting tenant representation projects in the region:
+Since joining Tactix, Ryan has worked on some of the most significant and exciting tenant representation projects in the region:

 University of Delaware, B.A.
 Psychology